 It's a couple of minutes walk from Casa da Música, so it's a nice destination after a concert there.
 Admire the current exhibition and the head for the garden or one of the bars.
 It opens at 10PM and often stays open until sunrise on weekends.

 Rua do Bonjardim, 1121

-This bar proudly shows the rainbow flag at the door, and inside, gay, lesbian, or curious dance the night away to house music.
-It is also known for its flamboyant drag shows.
+This bar proudly shows the rainbow flag at the door, while inside, gay, lesbian, or curious dance the night away to house music.
+It's also known for its flamboyant drag shows.